zenariworks/obsidian-asana-issue/docs-gen/docs/configuration/advanced.md

 ## Debug mode
 In order to help users debug authentication issues and provide useful information when submitting new Issues on GitHub, the plugin provides a way to increase the debug information in the Obsidian.md console.

-The `Log Requests and Responses` option allow to display in the console all the request and responses exchanged with the Jira Server.
+The `Log Requests and Responses` option allow to display in the console all the request and responses exchanged with the Asana Server.